 At the same time the man at the teller windows pulls out his gun the other three move.
-The two near the guards hit them on the head, and knock them out.
+One of the two near the guards hit them on the head, and knock them out.
 The one at the enquiries counter goes for a gun under his coat.
 Gordie also reacts on the same cue.
 His reactions are faster.
 A knife is in his hand and moving before the man nearest him can reach his gun.
 Gordie throws three knives in quick succession.
 His hands are a blur when he grabs a knife and spins it off at his targets with a quick flick of his wrist and arm.
 The first knife hits the man in the right shoulder, penetrating the joint to cause pain and disable his arm.
 The second hits in his upper left chest, piecing the hand under the coat and pinning the coat to it.
 The third hits the left thigh, causing him to groan and stumble.
 He falls to his knees in great pain.

 Spinning around Gordie throws the last two knives in his hands at the robber furthest from him, one in the right shoulder blade and one in the right thigh.
 The man is facing away from Gordie, so both blades hit him from behind.
 He doesn’t know what hit him, only that it hurts a lot.
 He screams in pain while he stumbles.

 Reaching up to his coat collar Gordie draws two more finger knives from the other sheath he keeps just behind his neck.
 In a quick draw and throw action he sends two knives winging across the room to the last bandit, he’s standing beside the front door.
 Both strike the front of his thighs to cause him to stumble and fall.
-The gun he’s getting out of his belt is knocked from his hand by the floor when he falls forward and puts his hands out to break the fall.
+The gun he’s getting out of his belt is knocked from his hand by the floor when he falls forward and he puts his hands out to break the fall.